baseboxorg/community-node/executive/rewards_plan.md

-As expenses are met, rewards will increase until the commencement of Stage II: The server's technical migration to 16, 32, and finally 64 Core server that meets Tron's recommended configuration to put my node on a level with the top of the heap, at which point expenses will plateau and rewards become consistent.
+As expenses are met, rewards will increase until the server's technical migration to a 64 Core server that meets Tron's recommended configuration to put my node on a level with the top of the heap, at which point expenses will plateau and rewards become consistent.